linagora/openpaas-doc/_docs/modules/calendar/index.md

 There are some differences between these types of shared calendars, the main ones are:

 * Delegated calendars represent a privileged access for a given calendar to a specific user.
-* Public calendars can be seen by everyone, and any user can add it.
+* Public calendars can be seen by everyone, and any user can add them.
 In some cases, any users are also abe to create events in public calendars.

 ### Technical considerations